-The problem of handling different types of queries on moving objects has caught wide attention recently due to the development of location detection and wireless technologies [2][6][12][21].
-Using these technologies, it is possible to develop systems where a local server tracks the locations of moving objects.
+The problem of handling different types of queries on moving objects has caught wide attention recently due to the proliferation of GPS and wireless technologies [2][6][13][22].
+Using these technologies, it is possible to develop systems where a local server tracks the locations of mobile objects.
 Mobile objects can report their location to this server through a wireless interface, or the objects can be tracked through ground-based radar or satellites.

-As an example, consider a system where aircraft are tracked by radar.
-Regions of space in which aircraft can be detected by enemy radar or anti-aircraft systems are identified by a server.
+As an example, consider a system where aircraft are tracked by radar and their location is reported to the server.
+Regions of space in which aircraft can be detected by enemy radar or anti-aircraft systems are identified on the server.
 The server continuously monitors the location of friendly aircraft with respect to these regions and issues alerts as soon as an aircraft is in a detection area.
 Alternatively, there might be areas where only specially designated aircraft are allowed to be.
-Such areas can be monitored continuously at the server to detect trespassers.
+Such areas can be monitored continuously at the server and detect trespassers.
 More generally, the location of people and vehicles can be tracked with such systems.

-In this paper we address the problem of evaluating multiple concurrent continuous (monitoring) range queries on moving objects.
+In this paper we address the important problem of evaluating continuous range queries on mobile objects.
 In contrast to regular queries that are evaluated once, a continuous query remains active over a period of time and has to be continuously evaluated during this time.
+At any time there will be several continuous queries running at the server.
 Each of these queries needs to be re-evaluated as the objects move.
-A solution for continuous real-time evaluation of queries that scales to large numbers of queries and objects is a major challenge.
+A major challenge for this problem is repeatedly evaluating all queries within a reasonable amount of time as the numbers of objects being tracked and continuous queries increases.

 While the focus of our work is on moving object environments, the techniques presented here can easily be applied in a more general setting.
-For example, to continuously compute an ε -join1 between a set of relatively fixed points and another set of points that may move arbitrarily.
-Such continuous queries over ever-changing data are also important for many applications that handle streaming data from sensors and wireless location-based services in Location-commerce (L-commerce) [4][14].
+For example, to continuously compute an $\varepsilon$ -join between a set of relatively fixed points and another set of points that may move arbitrarily.
+Such continuous queries over ever-changing data are also important for many applications that handle streaming data from sensors and wireless location-based services in Location-commerce (L-commerce) [5][15].
 Towards this goal of wider applicability of our techniques, we make no assumptions about the speed and nature of the movement of objects.